hyunjunian/Poor-Charlie-s-Almanack/en.md

 Possessing a strong balance sheet and a productive culture and also holding a critical mass of expertise in a rapidly changing and rapidly growing business, Quant Tech, using the old man’s methods, by 1982 was destined for 20 years ahead to maintain profits at 10 percent of revenues while revenues increased at 20 percent per year.
 After these 20 years, commencing in 2003, Quant Tech’s profit margin would hold for a very long time at 10 percent while revenue growth would slow down to 4 percent per year.
 But no one at Quant Tech knew precisely when its inevitable period of slow revenue growth would begin.

 The old man’s dividend policy for Quant Tech was simplicity itself: He never paid a dividend.
 Instead, all earnings simply piled up in cash equivalents.

-> The old man’s dividend policy for Quant Tech was simplicity itself: He never paid a dividend.
-Instead, all earnings simply piled up in cash equivalents.
->

 Every truly sophisticated investor in common stocks could see that the stock of cash-rich Quant Tech provided a splendid investment opportunity in 1982, when it sold at a mere 15 times earnings and, despite its brilliant prospects, had a market capitalization of only $1.5 billion.
 This low market capitalization, despite brilliant prospects, existed in 1982 because other wonderful common stocks were also then selling at 15 times earnings or less as a natural consequence of high interest rates then prevailing, plus disappointing investment returns that had occurred over many previous years for holders of typical diversified portfolios of common stocks.